althonos/pyrodigal/docs/benchmarks.rst

 In Pyrodigal, the connection scoring step is being accelerated with a pre-filtering step so that invalid connections can be skipped.
 This pre-filtering step can be computed using SIMD instruction, processing several nodes at once.
-Platform-accelerated code is available for SSE, AVX, and NEON instruction sets.
+Platform-accelerated code is available for MMX, SSE, AVX, and NEON instruction sets.
 In addition, a "generic" implementation of the pre-filter is available in plain C for testing purposes.
 The pre-filtering can be disabled, in which case Pyrodigal will fall back to using the original Prodigal code.